vegaprotocol/vega.xyz/README.md

 ## Deployment

-Netlify is configured for continuous deployment.
+Netlify is cosnfigured for continuous deployment.

 ---